arashnm80/arashnm80.github.io/handbook.md

 #### Randomness, Chance, Uncertaincy, Probability
 - I should work with probabilites not certainties.
 I can never be fully certain. but I can constantly measure 2 choices with each other and think which one has higher higher lose/win probability?
 It can be a comparison between 10-90, 50-50, 10,11, 90-91.
 - I don't know, I'm not sure.
 But I have to act based on my best guess.
+- person A: this wasn't going to happen, it was impossible, I thought about everything, ... person B: but you see that it happened.
 ##### What ifs
 #### Brain vs. Heart
 #### Mind Opiums